spraguey/cfgrid-lucee/README.md

 See http://cfdocs.org/cfgridcolumn for usage details.

+## QueryConvertForGrid()

+This is a REPLACEMENT for QueryConvertForGrid() in Lucee.
+You will need to use this, or QueryConvertForDatatables if you are binding (using ajax) for your dataset.

+You can use this if you are unable, or don't want to, change all your QueryConvertForGrid functions to QueryConvertForDatatables.
+In this project, it is really just a wrapper for the QueryConvertForDatatables function.

+Arguments are the same as defined at http://cfdocs.org/queryconvertforgrid, but arguments 2 and 3 are basically ignored and it will use the DataTables.js form scope instead.

+NOTE: If you do not want to replace the built-in Lucee tag for this, you don't have to include queryconvertforgrid.cfm in your installation.
+You can use queryconvertfordatatables() instead.

 ## QueryConvertForDatatables()

-This is the equivalent of QueryConvertForGrid() in Adobe CF. You will need to use this if you are binding (using ajax) for your dataset.
+This is the equivalent of QueryConvertForGrid() in Adobe CF, but uses Datatables.
+You will need to use this if you are binding (using ajax) for your dataset.

 QueryConvertForDatatables(query,datatables form scope)

+If you don't explicitly pass in the datatables form scope (second argument), it will use the form scope for the request.

-It will pass in all of the Datatables parameters needed and produce the JSON object that is used by datatables.
+It will pass in all of the Datatables parameters needed and produce the JSON object that is used by Datatables.

 ## EXAMPLE